ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/05-Mutations.md

 ```

 :::note
-Only the 'query' type is obligatory in order to have a spec compliant schema.
-The 'mutation' and 'subscription' types are optional.
+Only the `query` type is obligatory to have a spec-compliant schema.
+The `mutation` and `subscription` types are optional.
 :::

 :::note
-By convention the root types are named `Query`, `Mutation` and `Subscription` in **Hot Chocolate**.
+By convention, the root types are named `Query`, `Mutation` and `Subscription` in **Hot Chocolate**.

-There are variants in the wild, some implementations use `QueryRoot`, `MutationRoot` and `SubscriptionRoot` as their default name.
+There are other variants in the wild, with some implementations using `QueryRoot`, `MutationRoot`, and `SubscriptionRoot` as their default names.

-In general you are free to pick any name for each operation type.
+You are free to pick any name for each operation type.
 :::

-Second important difference between a query and a mutation is that in a query everything is a query.
-Every field is side-effect free and by default parallel executable.
+The second important difference between a query and a mutation is that everything is a query in a query.
+Every field in a query is side-effect free and, by default, parallel executable.

-In mutation only fields in the root selection set are mutations.
-Mutation fields are executed sequentially since they cause side-effects on our system.
+In a mutation, only fields in the root selection set represent mutations.
+Mutation fields are executed sequentially since they cause side effects on our system.

 ```graphql
 mutation ModifyWatchlist($input: AddToWatchlistInput!) {